paintedsky/dead-simple-blog/README.md

 ## Usage

-1. Edit "index.php" with your text editor of choice, and change the variables at the top to your liking.
+1. Duplicate `config-default.php` as `config-custom.php`, and change the config variables to your liking.
-2. Create text files with a NUMERIC file name, I use YYYY-MM-DD date-based names (e.g. 2018-10-30.txt).
+2. Create text files with a NUMERIC file name, I use YYYY-MM-DD date-based names (e.g. 2018-10-30.md).
 3. Format text files with Markdown, or not.
 Whatever. ;)
 4. If you need to link to image/video/audio/etc. files, you can upload them to the media folder.
-4. Upload text files to the "content" directory.
+4. Upload text files to the `content` directory.
 5. You're done!!

 ## Changelog